RISD-Code-Lab/spring2021/session-04/README.md

 - To review JSON file on browser, [JSON formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) plugin is useful.
 - More read 👉🏼 [Query String,  Documenting APIs: Parameters](https://idratherbewriting.com/learnapidoc/docapis_doc_parameters.html#query_string_parameters)

-### API Query with parsing JSON

-Based on the query string, we can divide the api url into static url and variables, and then query the data with user interaction by using the variables.
-Below example shows how to change the output when user enters a data.

 # Other resources
 - [Mozilla: Working with JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON)